palcilibraries/CC-Plus/docs/installation.markdown

 ```

 ### Step 6: Setup Initial Databases
-Begin this step by creating the two initial CC-Plus databases (using the same user defined in step-3 above):
+Create the two initial CC-Plus databases (using the same user defined in step-3 above):
 ```bash
 $ mysql
 ```